ricott/homey-com.volvocars/README.md

 - https://thenounproject.com/hrnico/

 # Versions
+## 1.0.3
+- Increased security by encrypting your Volvo On Call credentials before persisting them locally on your Homey.
+Existing credentials will be automatically encrypted after installation of this version.

 ## 1.0.2
 - Added conditions for door(s) open.
 One condition for any door open and one for checking a specific door open.
 - Refresh status default value changed to 10 minutes and default refresh position changed to 15 minutes.
 This is possible to change in vehicle settings.